 Law of Conservation of Energy

-Energy cannot be created or destroyed, but it can only change from one form to another.
+Energy cannot be created or destroyed but can only change from one form to another.

 The law of conservation of energy does not distinguish between valid and wasted energy.
 The law neglects ‘losses’ from the closed system into the environment.